AritDevCircle/shiftwork2/README.md

 2. Fork this project to your GitHub Account.
 3. Clone your forked project to your local machine.
 4. Make sure Postgres is running.
 5. Add `database.yml` to `config` folder.
-Here is the link to sample [database.yml file] (https://gist.github.com/msarit/6ec31a5c1feef81ce44d3810bf58cdfd)
+Here is the link to sample [database.yml](https://gist.github.com/msarit/6ec31a5c1feef81ce44d3810bf58cdfd)
 6. Edit `config/database.yml` with your Postgres username and password (never fear: this file will not be committed to the repo).
 7. On Terminal (or other CLI), run the commands `rails db:setup` and `rails db:migrate` to create & configure databases.
 8. Run the command `bundle install` to install all gems.